pcmarts/Collab-Room-Telegram-App/docs/api/README.md

 - `hasToken`: Filter by token status
 - `fundingStages`: Filter by funding stages
 - `blockchainNetworks`: Filter by blockchain networks
+- `excludeOwn`: Boolean flag to control whether to exclude the user's own collaborations (defaults to true)

 **Response:**
 ```json